Curvature-weighted spectra anticipate dissipation peaks in decaying three-dimensional turbulence: Abstract

 \section{Abstract}

 We investigate the robustness of a curvature-weighted spectral precursor to dissipation in freely decaying three-dimensional incompressible turbulence.
-Building on our recent work in \emph{Physical Review Fluids} on the Taylor--Green vortex, we analyze direct numerical simulations using the curl-of-vorticity spectrum $|\nabla\times \boldsymbol{\omega}|^2(k)$, equivalent to a $k^4$-weighted energy spectrum for solenoidal flow.
-Extending the study across multiple initial conditions---multi-mode ABC flows, a randomized low-wavenumber ABC field, the Taylor--Green vortex, and the Kida--Pelz flow---we find a consistent temporal ordering: the characteristic time associated with the advance and saturation of the peak wavenumber of $|\nabla\times \boldsymbol{\omega}|^2(k)$ precedes the dissipation-peak time, which in turn precedes the characteristic time associated with the peak scale of the nonlinear energy-flux spectrum.
-We further probe viscosity effects in Taylor--Green turbulence: the precursor persists at lower viscosity when adequate resolution is employed, but weakens and can break at higher viscosity, consistent with stronger viscous damping of curvature-dominated small-scale content.
+Building on our recent work in \emph{Physical Review Fluids} on the Taylor--Green vortex, we analyze direct numerical simulations using the shell-summed curl-of-vorticity spectrum, denoted here by $\Cfour(k,t)$ and equivalent to a $k^4$-weighted energy spectrum in the modal incompressible sense.
+Extending the study across multiple initial conditions---multi-mode ABC flows, a randomized low-wavenumber ABC field, the Taylor--Green vortex, and the Kida--Pelz flow---we find a consistent temporal ordering: the characteristic time associated with the advance and saturation of the peak wavenumber of $\Cfour(k,t)$ precedes the dissipation-peak time, which in turn precedes the characteristic time associated with the peak scale of the nonlinear energy-flux spectrum.
+We further probe Reynolds-number and scale-separation effects using Taylor--Green simulations at additional viscosities: the precursor ordering persists when adequate scale separation and resolution are maintained, but can change in the low-$R_\lambda$/limited-scale-separation regime.
 Throughout, we use explicit inspection of curvature-weighted spectra to distinguish physical peak evolution from cutoff-proximate artifacts.
-These results establish robustness across initial conditions and clarify the practical role of viscosity and resolution for deploying curvature-weighted spectral precursors in decaying turbulence.
+These results support robustness over the deterministic decaying-flow initial conditions examined here and clarify the practical role of Reynolds number, scale separation, and resolution when using curvature-weighted spectral diagnostics in decaying turbulence.